 Other Ways to Sharpen Your Coding Skills

-However, if after everything you’re still struggling and can’t seem to grasp the basics of programming, you may want to step back and consider whether programming may or may not be right for you.
+However, if after everything you’re still struggling and can’t seem to grasp the basics of programming, you may want to step back and consider whether programming is the right choice for you.
 Let us know how it goes!

 Explore more about: Programming Games.